2020 Porsche 911 Carrera S gets wider, faster and safer -- and still has a manual transmission

-Welcome to the eighth generation of one of the most important models in automotive history: the 2020 Porsche 911.
-Unveiled the night before the 2018 Los Angeles Auto Show, what you see here is the 2020 Porsche 911 Carrera S, first look at the new generation that will also be known as the 992.
+The Porsche 911 is one of the most important models in automotive history, and so one doesn't make changes lightly.
+For the eighth generation, the 2020 Porsche 911 Carrera S is all about evolution.
+Unveiled the night before the 2018 LA Auto Show, this new Porsche 911 will also be known as the 992.
 In keeping with the one-digit change from the last-generation 911, the 991, this new car is a marked evolution over the previous model, but far from a revolution.

-Of course, with a car this storied, nobody really wants a reinvention.

 Power is put to the ground through a new, eight-speed, dual-clutch PDK gearbox, but interestingly, Porsche promises that a proper manual transmission will be available -- eventually.
 Three-pedal fanatics will need to hold their orders for "a later date."